Xining Qinghai, China Travel Guide

 5-star international and domestic chains with high-end services, extensive facilities, and premium guest experiences.

-Found near Ta'er Monastery or Qinghai Lake; culturally immersive with traditional architecture and decor.
+Found near Ta'er Monastery or Qinghai Lake; culturally immersive including customary architecture and decor.

-Available through platforms like Airbnb or Tujia, providing more space for families or long-term stays.
+Accessible via platforms such as Airbnb or Tujia, providing more space for families or long-term stays.

 Popular around Qinghai The body of water in summer, with marked camping areas and open areas for natural beauty.